 This blog documents the art practice of Melissa Cameron.
 She is jeweller / artist / designer and lapsed interior architect, who moonlights as a photographer (and occasionally writes in the 3rd person…)*

 All posts are written by Melissa, with quotes as noted.
 The texts presented in the Conference Papers and Symposia sections were written for delivery by Melissa at the events as indicated in each introduction, and are collected here for reference.

-Feedback?: blog at melissa cameron dot net
+Have feedback?: blog at melissacameron dot net

 * Using a Nikon D750 with multiple lenses (previously a Leica D-Lux 4), three led studio lights against a roll of photographic backdrop paper.
 Out-of-studio images also feature her telephone camera, presently an iPhone X.